 Unmatched networking, career and placement opportunities.

 Networking is a key element of the accounting industry, and here at UND, we have built strong relationships with top accounting firms and recruiters across the country, and we put those relationships to work for our students.

 Each year, we host and connect our online students with a significant number of internship, placement and networking activities for students to participate in, such as:

 Virtual Recruiting Event with public accounting firm Eide Bailly

 Bowling with Recruiters

 In addition to in-person and virtual events like these, we also provide online students with a plethora of other related resources, including our Pankratz Career Development Center, the Master of Accountancy Student Resource Center and a dedicated internship acquisition coordinator.

-Here are just a few pictures from some of our recent events.
+Here are a few pictures from some of our career and networking events.